crypt0g30rgy/crypt0g30rgy.github.io/post/SSRFtoDos.md

   - dupe ssrf bug
 ---

+# The SSRF that Brought down a Server

 ## How we got there

 Server-Side Request Forgery (SSRF) is a type of web vulnerability that allows an attacker to send a malicious request from a vulnerable server to another server or network service.
 The attack is performed by manipulating a server-side script to send a request to a different server or service, which can be controlled by the attacker.